 If you choose the right indoor electric grill and get a little creative with your spices or rubs, though, you can come awfully close – and if you close your eyes, you might almost feel the gentle summer breezes and see the kids running around the yard as you chew.

-All of the products on Groom+Style’s best indoor electric grill top 6 list will do a very good job with burgers and steaks; you’ll even see features like “sear” buttons to put the perfect finish on meats.
+All of the products on Your House Garden’s best indoor electric grill top 6 list will do a very good job with burgers and steaks; you’ll even see features like “sear” buttons to put the perfect finish on meats.
 Where many of them shine even more, though, is with thin food like fish filets and items like sandwiches and Paninis.
 Some can also double as a terrific griddle.

 The Two Main Styles of Indoor Grills – Open Grill & Contact Grill